ShipEngine/shipengine-php/docs/addressValidateExample.md

   requires a `countryCode` which should be the 2 character capitalized abbreviation for a given countryCode.

-- **Behavior**: The `validateAddress` method will always return an [AddressValidateResult](../src/Model/Address/AddressValidateResult.php) object, even in the even that the address passed in was not *valid*.
+- **Behavior**: The `validateAddress` method will always return an [AddressValidateResult](../src/Model/Address/AddressValidateResult.php) object, and it allows you to determine whether an address is valid before using it for your shipments.
+It accepts an address object containing typical address properties, described below, and will return a normalized address object if the address is valid.

 - **Method level configuration** - You can optionally pass in an array that contains `configuration` values to be used for the current method call.
 The options are `apiKey`, `baseUrl`, `pageSize`,